Ismael-Safadi/Rubber-Ducky-USB-using-arduino-leonardo-/README.md

 Software Requirement
 =
 - Arduino IDE
-- Some acknowledgement in windows command
+- Some knowledge in windows command
 - XAMPP server , to get direct download link for your malware
 - Any malware that you want to use .